sezelt/serConvert/README.md

 # serConvert
-MATLAB utility to convert *.ser files to images with optional scalebar.
+MATLAB utility to convert `*.ser` files to images with optional scalebar.
+Uses `serReader()` from Peter Ercius to read in files.

 ## Usage
 `img = serConvert(...)`